Can Employers Directly Hire Contract Labor? Navigating Legal Steps and Benefits

 RR Mohanty

- Do not recruit contract labour.
+• Do not recruit contract labor.

- Do not transfer contract labour.
+• Do not transfer contract labor.

- Do not terminate contract labour.
+• Do not terminate contract labor.

- Always preserve a copy of the Muster Roll, Wage slip, Attendance slip or extracts from the Attendance Register
+• Always preserve a copy of the Muster Roll, Wage slip, Attendance slip, or extracts from the Attendance Register.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute